elcodo254/alx-low_level_programming/0x0B-malloc_free/README.md

-2-str_concat.c: concatenate two strings 3-alloc_grid.c: function that returns a pointer to a 2D array of integers 4-free_grid.c: function that frees previous 2-D grid
+2-str_concat.c: concatenate two strings 3-alloc_grid.c: function that returns a pointer to a 2D array of integers 4-free_grid.c: function that frees previous 2-D grid 100-argstostr.c: concatenates all arguments of a program 101-strtow.c: splits a string into words